 Each type of plan may also cover one or more of these five additional benefits:

 - Foreign travel exchange

 The chart below illustrates all possible benefits covered by Medicare Supplement Insurance and which plans cover them.

-Find the Best Medigap Plan for Your Needs
+Find the Right Medigap Plan

 Medigap Plan F is the most comprehensive type of plan, which explains why it’s also the most popular type of Medicare Supplement Insurance plan.
 You may be better served with a less comprehensive plan, however, so it’s important to compare each type of basic benefit.

-Now that you’ve compared Medicare Supplement Insurance plans, you’re ready to purchase the best plan for your needs.
+Now that you’ve compared Medicare Supplement Insurance plans, you’re ready to purchase the right plan for your needs.
 Speak with a licensed agent who can help you find an affordable plan from a top private insurance company in your area.